 Summer Popcorn Bucket List

 There’s nothing like making family memories together in the summer sun.
-But when you need a break from Oklaoma’s sweltering heat, there’s nothing quite like kicking back with a bucket of popcorn and some purse snacks we both know you smuggled into the theater.
+But when you need a break from Oklahoma’s sweltering heat, there’s nothing quite like kicking back with a bucket of popcorn and some purse snacks we both know you smuggled into the theater.
 If you love pop culture as much as my family does, here’s your summer popcorn bucket list:

 1. Catch a matinee.